Notes for Contributors

 Authors of major papers will be sent proofs edited in accordance with the ‘house style’ of the Proceedings before publication, usually in PDF format via email.
 These must be returned within the time-frame specified by the editor.
 The editor(s) will then incorporate any minor corrections and/or revisions that the author deems necessary into the previously edited version and send a single, final proof to the publisher.
 If authors do not return their proofs within the allotted time, the existing proofs will be used for the final published version.

-All submissions are edited with reference to the MHRA (Modern Humanities Research Association) Handbook for Authors, Editors, and Writers of Theses, and the current Hart’s Rules— the Handbook of Style for Writers and Editors.
+All submissions (which should use the Harvard Referencing system) are edited with reference to the MHRA (Modern Humanities Research Association) Handbook for Authors, Editors, and Writers of Theses, and the current Hart’s Rules— the Handbook of Style for Writers and Editors.
 While every effort will be made to ensure that authors are happy with the final proofs, in matters of editing and style the decision of the Honorary Editor is final.

 Contributors are asked to provide a short biography written so that it explains the reasons for their interest in their submitted paper, ideally around 50 words.